shaman007/Dockerfiles/dovecot/README.md

 # Dovecot

-Image for the dovecot.
+Image for the dovecot

-TODO: fix logging.
+ - SIEVE
+ - SALSL